 I remember how hard it was to choose final images when I was acting and choosing shots of myself so to make that process easier for you I only send you images you can actually use ( I get rid of all the half closed eye shots/freaky expressions! ).
 Then I put together a small gallery of what I feel are some of the best ( will book you a job ) shots.
-I also edit these so you can see what you will look like edited ( the secret of good editing is not to look like you've done anything really. )
+We will also edit a sample shot so you can see what you will look like edited ( the secret of good editing is not to look like you've done anything really. )

 This process is very popular with clients and agents alike as it drastically reduces 'culling' time!